aleflabo/PREGO/README.md

 - `max_gen_len` Maximum length of the generated text sequence.
 - `num_samples` How many generations per each input context
 - `use_gt` Select if gt or predictions from Step Recognizer are used as input context
-- `dataset` Select dataset to use. ['assembly', 'epictent']
+- `dataset` Select the dataset to use. ['assembly', 'epictent']
 - `type_prompt` Select which type of context to be passed. ['num', 'alpha', 'emoji']
 - `toy_class_context` For the assembly dataset only.
-If True, the input context has all the example from the same class of toys
+If True, the input context has all the examples from the same class of toys
 - `recognition_model` If not use_gt, select which Step Recognizer predictions to use. ['miniROAD', 'OadTR']
 - `prompt_context` Select how the prompt context is structured. ['default', 'unreferenced','elaborate','no-context']